mihnea-popescu/algorithms-visualizer/README.md

 - **Interactive Matrix Input**: Create and edit adjacency matrices with customizable graph sizes (1-12 vertices)
 - **Step-by-Step Visualization**: Watch the Floyd-Warshall algorithm execute step by step with detailed explanations
-- **Graph Visualization**: Interactive force-directed graph representation of your input matrix
+- **Graph Visualization**: Interactive force-directed graph representation with directional edges (arrows show direction)
 - **Real-time Updates**: See which cells are updated at each step with hover tooltips showing calculation details
 - **Educational Content**: Built-in explanations of the Floyd-Warshall formula and algorithm steps